kissmetrics/km-support/_posts/2014-10-15-path-report.md

 categories: tools
 title: "Path Report"
 tags: []
 summary: The Path Report can analyze and optimize any part of the customer journey you want.
 Simply pick the conversion point you care about and we'll tell you which paths lead up to it.

-permalink: /tools/channel-definition
 ---
 * Table of Contents
 {:toc}